 Do you require the TOEFL?
 Can you explain the importance of TOEFL scores?

-Yes, we require the TOEFL for all international applicants.
-All applicants who are citizens of a country where English is not the official language of that country must submit the results of the TOEFL or the IELTS.
-TOEFL results MUST be sent directly to the University of Pittsburgh by the Educational Testing Service, ETS.
-The minimum TOEFFL score we accept is 90 on the internet-based test with a minimum of 22 on all 4 sections.
+Yes, we require the TOEFL (or IETLS and Duolingo) for all international applicants.
+The minimum TOEFL score we accept is 90 on the internet-based test with a minimum of 22 on all 4 sections.
 TOEFL scores are only valid for two years.

-For international applicants, the TOEFL is the only objective information that we will have about your ability to listen to, and clearly speak in English.
-Because nearly all of the financial assistance that we have to give comes in the form of teaching assistantships, and because our University requires all teaching assistants to pass an oral exam to demonstrate their ability to speak English, we place considerable weight on English-speaking ability.
+For international applicants, the English test is the only objective information that we will have about your ability to listen to, and clearly speak in English.
+Because nearly all of the financial assistance that we have to give comes in the form of teaching assistantships, we place considerable weight on English-speaking ability.
 For potential TA’s, both speaking and listening should be in the mid to high 20’s.

 What financial aid is offered?

-The support offered in the form of a teaching assistantship for first-year students covers all tuition and fees, a living stipend and health care benefits.
-In addition, if a first-year student elects to remain in school the Summer Semester following the first year of graduate study, we also try to award additional stipends for the summer sessions.
+The support offered usually covers all tuition and fees, a living stipend and health care benefits.
+In addition, if students elect to remain in school the Summer Semesters, we also try to award additional stipends for the summer sessions.

 If I do not get recommended for admission into the PhD program, can you re-consider me for the Master's program?

-If and when you are rejected, you can ask, but space in our master's program is severely limited, decisions would have been most likely made to master’s applicants by then, and admitted master’s students receive no financial aid.
+If and when you are rejected, you can ask by sending emails, and the committee will re-consider you for master programs if there is still space, but decisions would have been most likely made to master’s applicants by then, and admitted master’s students receive no financial aid.
 Although students in our Ph.D. program often pick up a master's degree in the course of obtaining their Ph.D. degree, we do not regard our master’s degree programs as a way to qualify for our Ph.D. program.
 Students who enter our master's degree programs should expect to use their degree to either enter the workforce or transfer to another Ph.D. program.